Support the Malala Fund

 Before she was attacked, Malala was in the process of setting up an organization with her friends to get girls into school and out of domestic labor.
 The first grant of the Malala Fund will continue this process and provide a safe space for the girls, resources for a positive learning environment and an incentive program for families.

 "Today I'm going to announce the happiest moment in my life, and that is the first grant of the Malala Fund," said Malala Yousafzai in a video shown to thousands attending the April 4-5 Women in the World Summit at Lincoln Center, and streamed around the world.
 "I invite all of you to support the Malala Fund and let us turn the education of 40 girls into 40 million girls.”

-The grant will fund a program in Pakistan to ensure that 40 girls ranging in age from five to 12 who would otherwise be engaged in domestic labor, or at high risk of entering the workforce, will be able to attend school.
-Working with the families, the organization will enroll the girls in school, offer a safe space for convening and provide them with resources and support to adapt to an educational environment, such as school uniforms, shoes and learning materials.
+The grant funds a program in Pakistan to ensure that 40 girls ranging in age from five to 12 who would otherwise be engaged in domestic labor, or at high risk of entering the workforce, are able to attend school.
+Working with the families, the organization enrolled the girls in school, providing a safe space for convening and with resources and support to adapt to an educational environment, such as school uniforms, shoes and learning materials.
 Each family will receive a monthly stipend, and the organization and the school will continue to work with the families and the community to highlight the importance of girls’ education.

 61 million kids around the world are denied access to education.

 32 million are girls.
 Donate to the Malala Fund and get involved: